 Standing water or wet spots located in and around the leach field

 The toilet, shower or sinks backing up with water

 Now while these are the symptoms, we still need to discuss what could actually be causing the leach field problem in the first place:

 Broken drainfield pipes or soil that has compacted too much

 Roots of trees that can get into the important elements of the septic system

 So how is a leach field problem then fixed?
 There is no “quick-fix” unfortunately, but the good news is that by process of elimination and with the help of a septic repair company that has years of industry knowledge, it can be diagnosed with ease.
 One of the first methods one can employ is actually prevention: preventing this from happening in the first place by getting septic tank draining on a regular basis, having your system checked at least once a year by a professional and determining your needs based on your system usage.
 A next step is to check if there is a clog in the system somewhere, either in the drainpipe that leads to the field, or something further up the line that could be causing the system to become overloaded.

 Sometimes it requires a new trench system to replace the current one so that it drains better and more efficiently, or you may even need a septic tank replacement.
 Other times, you will find that it is a quick and simple fix.
 Ultimately, it depends on the nature of your particular septic tank setup and how your lawn is set up.

-This requires the expertise of a knowledgeable septic service; Septic Medic is here to meet all of your elevated sand mound needs in this region of Pennsylvania.
-Whether you’re running a mound system or a traditional septic tank setup, emergency situations can happen at any time – we are here to provide instantaneous service, so contact us the moment you discover a problem with your septic tank system!
+Septic Medic is here to meet all of your elevated sand mound needs in Pike County PA and the surrounding areas, including Bushkill, PA and Milford, PA.
+Whether you’re running a mound system or a traditional septic tank setup, emergency situations can happen at any time – we are here to provide fast and reliable service!